chocolateslice/html5videokeyframes/README.md

 	}
 });
 ```
+Within the XML the only scope options are internal or window.
+JS function can call any scope

 ## Dependencies

 * [xml2json](https://github.com/ron-liu/xml2json) - XML to JSON Parser.
 Required for the conversion of the XML and available on bower.